Efficient Image Restoration with State-Dependent Forward Diffusion: More Experimental Details

 \subsection{Additional Discussions}

-Below, we discuss faster sampling of our model and the FoD process for each task.

-As mentioned in Section 3.3, we provide two fast sampling strategies with Markov and non-Markov Chains.
-Their comparison on image deraining is illustrated in Section 5.1 of the main paper.
-Here, we give more comparison results on four image restoration tasks, reporting PSNR, SSIM, LPIPS, and FID values.
+\paragraph{Fast Sampling} As mentioned in Section 3.3, we provide two fast sampling strategies with Markov and non-Markov Chains.
+Their comparison on image deraining is illustrated in Section 5 of the main paper.
+Here, we give more comparison results on four image restoration tasks, reporting PSNR, SSIM, LPIPS, and FID values in \Figref{supp-fig:fast_sampling}.
 The results with standard FoD sampling (See Algorithm~\ref{alg:fod_sampling}) are also reported as the baseline.
 It can be observed that, in most tasks, decreasing the number of steps in fast sampling approaches leads to better performance, particularly in terms of PSNR and SSIM.
 Their perceptual performance also decreases when the number of steps decreases from 20 to 5, which suggests we set the sample step to 10 as a practical rule of thumb for efficient sampling.
 Note that the key difference between faster sampling approaches and the standard FoD sampling is that the latter's iterative process highly depends on the $\mu$ prediction, while the former gradually refines the state $x_t$ rather than $\mu$.
 Also, we would recommend using non-Markov chain sampling for small degradation problems (which means $\mu$ prediction is easier), such as image deraining and dehazing.
 The visual comparisons are illustrated in Figure~\ref{supp-fig:fast_sampling_results}.

-We further provide more examples of the visualization of the FoD sampling process in Figure~\ref{supp-fig:sample_state}.
+\paragraph{Illustration of the Diffusion Process} To clearly show the noise injection process with our model, we apply the trained FoD on various tasks, including both image restoration and unconditional image generation, and illustrate their intermediate states along timesteps as shown in Figure~\ref{supp-fig:sample_state-1}.
 It can be observed that, for image restoration tasks, the noise level for each task and even for each image is different.
 This is given by the term $\mu - x_0$ in the solution, where areas with large difference (between LQ and HQ images) tend to produce large noise.
+It also means our model focuses more on restoring the degradations instead of reconstructing the whole image, yielding a more efficient solution to the image restoration problem.
+We also find that the noise is only injected into the degraded areas, such as the masked regions in deraining and face inpainting. \Figref{supp-fig:cmp_curve} provides additional training curves of our FoD and its noise-free variant on different tasks to illustrate the significance of noise injection in image restoration.
+More examples for the FoD diffusion process are provided in Figure~\ref{supp-fig:sample_state}.